List of possible dwarf planets: Likeliest dwarf planets

-The assessments of the IAU, Tancredi et al., Brown, and Grundy et al. for sixteen of the largest potential dwarf planets (the ones whose estimated diameters are above 700 km) are as follows.
-For the IAU, the acceptance criteria were for naming purposes.
+The acceptance criteria of the IAU are for naming purposes and are not a formal evaluation that a body is or is not a dwarf planet.
+In addition to Ceres and the four largest TNOs, which have been repeatedly characterized as dwarf planets by the IAU, Quaoar was called a dwarf planet in a 2022–2023 IAU annual report.
 An IAU question-and-answer press release from 2006 was more specific: it estimated that objects with mass above 5×10^20 kg and diameter greater than 800 km (800 km across) would "normally" be in hydrostatic equilibrium ("the shape ... would normally be determined by self-gravity"), but that "all borderline cases would need to be determined by observation."
-This is close to Grundy et al.'s suggestion for the approximate limit.
+This is close to Grundy et al.'s suggestion below for the approximate physical limit.